MaxFeucht/VariationalColdDiffusion/README.md

 ## Code Structure

-Classes for the Diffusion Forward and Reverse processes and for training and sampling are defined in [diffusion.py](/scripts/diffusion.py).
-This includes degradation operators, schedules, reconstruction operations, the trainer class and the sampler class.
-The model setup defined in the config files is run in [main.py](/main.py).
+Classes pertaining to the Diffusion forward process are defined in [degradation.py](/scripts/degradation.py) and degradation schedules are implemented in [scheduler.py](/scripts/scheduler.py).
+The Trainer and Sampler are defined in [diffusion.py](/scripts/diffusion.py).
+The config files determine the model setup that is run in [main.py](/main.py).
 Figures other than unconditional generations are created with [experiments.ipynb](/experiments.ipynb).

 ## Usage